daemon251/Ultrakill-WeaponVariantBinds/README.md

 # WARNING

-This mod is in development.
-Expect issues.
+Updated for ULTRA_REVAMP.
+As of writing, you *must* have HideManagerGameObject set to true in BepInEx.cfg.

 Raise an issue on the github project or contact me at discord preferably through the New Blood discord ultrakill-modding channel at: daemon8363

-This mod may conflict with other mods that add or remove weapons.
-I have attempted to accomodate for these mods.
+This mod will probably conflict with other mods that add or remove weapons.

 # OVERVIEW

-Have you ever had the issue where you have two shotguns and one jackhammer on your shotgun weapon cycle, making fast shotgun swapping difficult?
-Have you ever wanted to make a specific bind for the marksman revolver?

-Well, you're in luck!
-That's the kind of problem that this mod aims to solve.

-This mod features two configuration options that go hand-in-hand.
-The first, is specific weapon variation binds.
-This means that you can pull any weapon variation (ex.
-SRS rocket launcher) without having to cycle through your rocket launchers.

-The second feature is the ability to remove weapons from your weapon cycle, and make them only accessible via the previously mentioned specific weapon variation binds.

-Existing features to switch weapons will continue to work as they do in the vanilla game.
-This mod overrides no vanilla functionality.
+This mod aims to solve issues such as: fast shotgun swapping when a jackhammer is also in your cycle, and not being able to instantly select any specific weapon
+(slot and variation).
+This mod can help reduce the number of clicks required to do some actions and prevent possible mistakes caused by confusion when switching weapons.

+The mod does this by giving users the ability to create custom weapon cycles that can contain weapons in any order, in any amount (up to a hundred), and from any weapon type.

+This mod overrides vanilla weapon switching functionality, which lends itself to weapon mod conflicts.

+# HOW IT CAN BE USED

+The vanilla weapon cycles are included.
+In the advanced options in the weapon cycle, you may choose to ignore weapons in the cycle.
+To create a bind for the weapon you ignored, you will need to create a weapon cycle of length 1 for it.

+Weapon cycles of length 1 can be used to create a bind for a specific weapon (slot and variation).

+Weapon cycles of length 2 will behave how you expect.
+I find these to be much more manageable than weapon cycles of length 3.

+Weapon cycles of high length can be used to plan out combos, which *might* be useful to speedrunners.